 Melanoma is the most serious form of skin cancer because if left untreated, can spread to other areas of the body.
 Like other skin cancers, however, when found and treated early, patients with melanomas can live long healthy lives.

-Although melanoma is much less common than both basal cell and squamous cell carcinomas of the skin, it is the sixth most frequently diagnosed cancer in both men and women in the United States.
+Although melanoma is much less common than both basal cell and squamous cell carcinomas of the skin, it is the fifth most frequently diagnosed cancer in both men and women in the United States.

 The risk factors for melanoma include the following:

-- Sun exposure: Both long term ultraviolet light exposure from sunlight and/or tanning lamps and a history of blistering sunburns early in life
+Both long term ultraviolet light exposure from sunlight and/or tanning lamps and a history of blistering sunburns early in life

-- Moles: Individuals with 50 or more moles
+Individuals with 50 or more moles

-- A family history of melanoma: Individuals with a first-degree relative, a parent, sibling, or child, who has been diagnosed with melanoma
+Individuals with a first-degree relative, a parent, sibling, or child, who has been diagnosed with melanoma

-- Weakened immune system: patients with decreased immunity due to chemotherapy, organ transplant, infections such as HIV/AIDS, or certain cancers like lymphoma
+Patients with decreased immunity due to chemotherapy, organ transplant, infections such as HIV/AIDS, or certain cancers like lymphoma

 The signs & symptoms of melanoma

 Benign healthy moles are far more common than melanomas.
 But distinguishing between the two can be difficult.
-Any change in an existing mole or the development of a new pigmented or unusual looking new mole may be the first signs of melanoma.
+Any change in an existing mole or the development of a new pigmented or unusual-looking new mole may be the first signs of melanoma.

 Unlike melanoma, a healthy mole is generally uniform in color, light brown, tan or black.
 It is usually smaller than the size of a pencil eraser and the borders of the mole are easily distinguished from the normal skin surrounding the mole.